 When a tooth becomes badly damaged to the point that a dental crown can’t save it, is extraction the only option left?
 Not necessarily.
-At Fremaux Dental Care, our team may be able to perform root canal therapy as a saving grace that helps you maintain your natural smile.
-During this procedure, Slidell dentist Dr. Beard will carefully remove pulp and bacteria from the inner portion of the tooth before sealing it shut to prevent further infection.
+At Fremaux Dental, our team may be able to perform root canal therapy as a saving grace that helps you maintain your natural smile.
+During this procedure, Dr. Beard will carefully remove pulp and bacteria from the inner portion of the tooth.
 A restoration may be created and placed as well to protect the treated tooth and restore its function.

 How Does a Tooth Become Infected?